enormandeau/gawn/README.md

 This approach is especially useful to annotate genomes of species for which there is a good assembled transcriptome.
 It will also work when a good transcriptome is available for a related species.
-It provides only gene annotations for available transcripts then adds UTR regions.
+It provides only gene annotations for available transcripts.
 As such, it does not depend on *ab initio* gene prediction models.

 ## Overview of the analyses